 Nerves are a system within the body that relays messages between the brain and the body.
 Each nerve is a sheathed bundle of tiny fibers that can carry a message.
 Certain nerves deliver messages about pain, temperature, or pressure from the body to the brain, while others carry messages to the body’s muscles to trigger movement.
 Too much pressure, stretching, or cutting may damage nerves.
 For example, carpal tunnel syndrome may injure the median nerve slowly over time.
 Meanwhile, trauma to the wrist area may cause an acute injury right away.
 If you experience nerve injuries as a result of someone else’s negligence or wrongdoing, you may need a Folsom personal injury attorney to bring a claim on your behalf.
-The California nerve injury lawyers at Black & DePaoli are here to assist you.
+The California nerve injury lawyers at The Law Office of Black & DePaoli, PC are here to assist you.

 Pursuing Compensation for Nerve Injuries

 Cuts to a nerve or extreme stretching of a nerve may result in an inability to transmit signals, hampering movement.
 While some mild nerve injuries may improve after a few weeks without medical intervention, many injuries do need to be repaired.
 For example, when nerve fibers are broken or cut, supportive care or even surgery may be necessary.

 During surgery, nerve ends may be sewn together.
 However, nerve fibers grow at a slow pace, and they may only grow an inch a month after the surgery, resulting in many months of recovery and perhaps a pins and needles sensation or numbness during the healing period.
 In some cases, physical therapy will be needed.
 The results of the surgery may vary depending on the patient.